Oxygen at the End of Life

 We gave her some morphine, which she had routinely.
 We turned off the four liters of oxygen, and she died peacefully within an hour with the family gathered at the bedside.

-I choose morphine over oxygen because the nasal cannula blowing air up one's nares can cause discomfort for folks, and the tubing can cause a pressure injury on the face or over the ears after prolonged periods.
+Unless my hospice patient is severely short of breath or experiencing chest pain, I personally never like to start oxygen.
+I prefer to manage shortness of breath with Roxanol—liquid morphine.
+A 5 mg starting dose of morphine can ease shortness of breath within an hour.
+Many families are afraid to initiate morphine, which is why I devoted another blog post to this topic.
+I choose morphine over oxygen because the nasal cannula blowing air up one's nose can cause discomfort for folks, and the tubing can cause a pressure injury on the face or over the ears after prolonged periods.
 The noise of the oxygen concentrator in the home is very disruptive, and the tubing presents a tripping hazard for anyone who enters the room.

 Legally and ethically, patients have the right to refuse any life-sustaining therapies and/or choose to withdraw any life-sustaining therapies (oxygen is life-sustaining).